Bradford City stadium fire: Inquest and legal test case

 In July 1985, an inquest was held into the deaths; at the hearings the coroner James Turnbull recommended a death by misadventure outcome, with which the jury agreed.
-Following the hearing in 1986, a test case was brought against the club by David Britton, a police sergeant serving on the day, and by Susan Fletcher, who lost her husband John, 11-year-old son Andrew, John's brother Peter and his father Edmond in the fire.
-On 23 February 1987, Sir Joseph Cantley found the club two thirds responsible and the county council (which by this time had been abolished) one third responsible.
+Following the hearing in 1986, a test case was brought in the High Court by David Britton, a police sergeant serving on the day, and by Susan Fletcher, who lost her husband John, 11-year-old son Andrew, John's brother Peter and his father Edmond in the fire.
+On 23 February 1987, the judge, Sir Joseph Cantley apportioned two thirds of the liability to the club, and the other one third to West Yorkshire Metropolitan County Council (which had been abolished in 1986).
+The Health and Safety Executive (the second of the three defendants) were found to be non-liable.

-Explaining his decision, Sir Joseph Cantley stated: "As I have already stated, the primary duty was on the Club and the functions of the County Council were supervisory and its liability is for negligent breach of a common law duty arising out of the way in which they dealt with or ignored their statutory powers.
+Explaining his decision, Cantley stated: "As I have already stated, the primary duty was on the Club and the functions of the County Council were supervisory and its liability is for negligent breach of a common law duty arising out of the way in which they dealt with or ignored their statutory powers.
 That duty was not a duty to the Club but a duty to the spectators and other persons in the stand.
-However, the responsibility of the Club is, in my view, very much the greater and I apportion responsibility between the two defendants as to two-thirds on the first defendant and one-third on the third (sic) defendant."
+However, the responsibility of the Club is, in my view, very much the greater and I apportion responsibility between the two defendants as to two-thirds on the first defendant and one-third on the third defendant."

-West Yorkshire Metropolitan County Council was found to have failed in its duty under the Fire Precautions Act 1971.
-The Health and Safety Executive who were also part of the legal action were found to be non-liable.
-Criticising Bradford City during the case, Mr. Michael Ogden QC highlighted that the club "gave no or very little thought to fire precautions" despite repeated warnings.
+The county council was found to have failed in its duty under the Fire Precautions Act 1971.
+Criticising Bradford City during the case, Michael Ogden QC highlighted that the club "gave no or very little thought to fire precautions" despite repeated warnings.